mozilla/release-services/src/releng_docs/quickstart.rst

 Application will get restarted on every save you do in the source code.

-A list of avaiable applications you can find by running:
+A list of available applications you can find by running:

 .. code-block:: bash